 2018 Buick Regal TourX Wagon

-Buick introduces the Regal TourX for the 2018 model year — a ruggedized wagon that delivers a new body style to the Regal nameplate.
-The vehicle is
+Buick introduces the Regal TourX for the 2018 model year — a rugged wagon that delivers a new body style to the Regal nameplate.

 “Regal TourX is a crossover in the truest sense of the word, with the drive dynamics of a car and the versatility of an SUV,” said Duncan Aldred, vice president, global Buick and GMC.
 “Additionally, it continues a trend set by the Cascada and Encore of bringing Buick’s contemporary design and attainable luxury credentials to new segments where customers are looking for more.
 TourX enters a vibrant segment with passion and youthful energy where drivers are able to experience the new Buick.”